 Linear feature vertices can also include m-values.
 Some GIS applications employ a linear measurement system used to interpolate distances along linear features, such as roads, streams, and pipelines.
 You can assign an m-value to each vertex in a feature.
 A commonly used example is a highway milepost measurement system used by departments of transportation for recording pavement conditions, speed limits, accident locations, and other incidents along highways.
 Two commonly used units of measure are milepost distance from a set location, such as a county line, and distance from a reference marker.

 Vertices for measurements can be either x,y,m or x,y,z,m.

 Support for these data types is often referred to as linear referencing.
 The process of geolocating events that occur along these measurement systems is referred to as dynamic segmentation.

 Measured coordinates form the building blocks for these systems.
 In the linear referencing implementation in ArcGIS, the term route refers to any linear feature, such as a city street, highway, river, or pipe, that has a unique identifier and a common measurement system along each linear feature.
 A collection of routes with a common measurement system can be built on a line feature class as follows:

-See What is linear referencing for more information.
+See An overview of linear referencing for more information.